Finally, a full reveal - Takom's Apaches are coming together in more images of the kits...

 The AH-64 is powered by two General Electric T700 turboshaft engines with high-mounted exhausts on either side of the fuselage.
 In 2004, General Electric Aviation began producing more powerful T700-GE-701D engines, rated at 2,000 shp (1,500 kW) for AH-64Ds.

-The rotor mast attaches to the four 22-foot-long main rotor blades, each made from steel and composite material glued together to maximize strength and minimize weight
+The rotor mast attaches to the four 22-foot-long main rotor blades, each made from steel and composite material glued together to maximize strength and minimize weight The whole mast and engine compartments can be shown open to be displayed.

 The weapons: